History Pages: 21 - The Town

 For a table of contents, see History pages.

-The other Trustees were Amasa Pray, proprietor of the new Pacific Ocean House Hotel (1865, replacing the burned San Lorenzo House), and George C. Stevens.
-I haven’t found any information about Stevens, but notice that both Field and Pray were businessmen in the emerging lower downtown area.
+The other Trustees were Amasa Pray, proprietor of the new Pacific Ocean House Hotel (1865, replacing the burned San Lorenzo House), and George C. Stevens, a mason.
 In 1867, Field’s spot on the Board was taken by Elihu Anthony, the original champion of the “lower plaza”.

 Next door to the Pacific Ocean House (to the right as you face the front) was the property recently purchased by Alfred Baldwin.
 Baldwin was another of those who arrived in Santa Cruz just before the Mexican-American War.
 A native of upstate New York, Baldwin traveled overland to California via wagon train from Missouri, where he met another future Santa Cruzan, the tanner Richard Kirby.
-In 1846, he joined Fremont and marched to conquer Los Angeles in Thomas Fallon’s regiment, along with William Blackburn, Paul Sweet, Elihu Anthony and many other locals.
-After an unsuccessful trip to the gold fields in 1848, Baldwin returned to Santa Cruz and set up shop as a shoemaker and leatherworker in Blackburn’s Eagle Hotel building (the old adobe juzgado on the mission plaza).
+In 1846, Baldwin joined Fremont and marched south to conquer Los Angeles, along with William Blackburn, Paul Sweet, Elihu Anthony and many other locals.
+After an unsuccessful trip to the gold fields in 1848, Baldwin returned to Santa Cruz and set up shop as a shoemaker and leatherworker in Blackburn’s Eagle Hotel building (the old adobe juzgado on the Mission Plaza).
 Next he bought a farm on Jose Bolcoff’s Rancho Refugio (now part of Wilder Ranch SP).

-Baldwin apparently didn’t take to farming, for he soon sold the farm to Levi K. Baldwin (not related) and bought the Willow Street (soon to be Pacific Avenue) lot where he built a handsome 2-story brick building in 1866 for his leatherworking business.
+Baldwin apparently didn’t take to farming, for he soon sold the farm to dairy rancher Levi K. Baldwin (no known relation) and bought the Willow Street (soon to be Pacific Avenue) lot - probably from the Imus-Rice family - where he built a handsome 2-story brick building in 1866 for his leatherworking business.
 The style of the building coordinated with the hotel next door, and the upper floor was intended to serve as a meeting space for the hotel.
 That building still stands today as the oldest surviving downtown commercial building and home to Lulu Carpenter’s coffeehouse.
 The drawing at right (from Elliott) shows the hotel in 1879, with Baldwin's building to the right, after the addition of the broad porch roof.